Poetry film: History

+The first media production created for the emergent home-theater market and the newly-minted DVD delivery format, was, surprisingly, a collection of poetry films.
+These were created by Ika Glodell and credited to Dwight Marcus & The Chamber of Poets - an LA-based collective formed by transgender poet and producer Dwight Marcus Glodell (now Ika Glodell).
+Released in 1998 on the Slingshot imprint, which was created by Star Trek actor and sound designer Craig Huxley, News From the West is a collection of poetry short-form films produced in a period spanning most of 1997 and 1998.
+Additionally, two early poetry films created by Glodell in New York in 1982 were included.
+One of these was the influential and award-winning If You Smoke Thank You, recipient of the 19th Annual Poetry Film Festival awards held at the Fort Mason arts complex in San Francisco and presented for public viewing at The Moscone Center.
+If You Smoke Thank You is included on News From the West in its original 1982 form, as well as in an updated version re-edited in 1998.

+News From the West was characterized by chromatically-manipulated moving images, rapid editing, macro sound effects and a surround-sound score, which resulted in a blurring of the perceptual boundary between sound effects, music and the spoken word.
+The resulting films explored in depth a novel syntax for time-based poetry and spoken word, a syntax that viewed poetic expression as a shifting stream of sensory stimuli that fused in the viewer/listener to form a multi-sensory poetic stream.

 More recently George Aguilar has developed a TV series of poetry films called Eyestruck.
 Performance artist Hedwig Gorski was one of the first to successfully produce and direct her video poem using state arts funding.
 She received an Artist's Fellowship in 2002 for work fusing poetry and media.

 Beginning in the 21st century the genre of poetry films making also reached other parts of the world including India.
 Several traditional television professionals experimented with the art.
 In 2007 a non-profit organization, Sadho, created an exclusive platform for screening of poetry films in India.
 The Sadho Poetry Film Festival is a biennial international film festival in New Delhi.
 The first Sadho Poetry Film Festival was organized in the year 2007.